laszlocph/gimlet-docs/docs/developers/deploy-workflows.md

 On this page you can see how you can deploy any version on-demand, and how to automate deployment in your workflow.

+## How Gimlet works together with CI pipelines

 ## Deploying any version ad-hoc

 > If you don't build a Docker image in your CI setup for all revisions..